Linguistics

 Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl

 LING 327-0 Language & Sexuality (1 Unit) The use of language to construct sexual identity, focusing on the language of and about members of LGBTQ+ community.
 Topics include heteronormativity, identity labels and categories, gender vs. sex vs. sexuality, and cross-cultural sexual diversity.
-Taught with GNDR_ST 327-0; may not receive credit for both courses.
+Taught with LING 327-0; may not receive credit for both courses.
 Prerequisite: any 200-level course in linguistics or consent of instructor.

 LING 330-0 Research Methods in Linguistics (1 Unit)